Mary Meeker: Internet Trends Report

 Meeker's Internet Trends Report was one of the most highly anticipated annual reports for tech investors.
 She published it every year since 1995 when she was a tech analyst at Morgan Stanley up until 2019.

 The Report included data and analysis on the major trends shaping the Internet, consumer behavior and cultural shifts.
 The report was last published in 2019 at Vox/Recode's Code Conference.

 In May 2025, BOND published its inaugural Trends report on Artificial Intelligence.
 With Meeker listed as the primary author, this would be her first Trends report since 2019.
+This report described AI as a transformative technology likely to become as common as the internet, while highlighting global competition.